 Tip: If you are going to drive yourself, these tips from Wagoners abroad on road signs in Spain might be useful for your day trips from Barcelona.

 Alright, I am biased at this one.
-I am in fact from Sitges but Sitges is also one of the most recommended and lauded small towns within easy reach from Barcelona by most guides and lists so I am not the only one.
+Sitges is where I come from, but it is also one of the most recommended and lauded small towns within easy reach from Barcelona by most guides and lists so I am not the only one.
 It is quaint, it is small, it can be reached by a 30min comfortable train ride, it is fully walkable and it offers the peace and beach life that Spain is known for.
 What more can you ask your day trip from Barcelona that all those ingredients?